ESA-APEx/apex-algorithms-catalogue-web/README.md

 $ npm run test
 ```

+## CI/CD

+The [`Test & build`](https://github.com/ESA-APEx/apex-algorithms-catalogue-web/actions/workflows/build.yml) workflow will run every time a new commit is detected in the main branch.
+This workflow will run the UI testing, create a release tag, and build + push a docker image to a registry automatically.
+The image version is determined using semver version and conventional commits.
+Read more details about the versioning system here https://www.conventionalcommits.org/en/v1.0.0/.

+To deploy the website, run the [`Deployment`](https://github.com/ESA-APEx/apex-algorithms-catalogue-web/actions/workflows/deployment.yml) workflow manually.
+The site URL is https://algorithms-catalogue.apex.inuits.dev/.

 ## Commands

 All commands are run from the root of the project, from a terminal: